-We encourage you to purchase at the level you wish to contribute to toward Caramoor’s mission of enriching the lives of its audiences through innovative and diverse musical performances, including cabaret.
+We encourage you to purchase at the level you wish to contribute toward Caramoor’s mission of enriching the lives of its audiences through innovative and diverse musical performances, including cabaret.
 Thank you for your support of this annual program.
 Caramoor thanks The Adela and Lawrence Elow Fund for The Great American Songbook: 1900 to 1960 for preserving and sustaining classic American songs through live performances.
 This concert begins at 8:00pm EST.

 Fred Lassen, piano & music director